David Hunt, Baron Hunt of Wirral: In Government

 In Government he served as a whip and junior minister under Margaret Thatcher, who made him Secretary of State for Wales in 1990, shortly before her resignation later that year.
-In the 1990 Conservative Leadership election he is widely believed to have been the only member of the Cabinet to vote for Michael Heseltine on the first ballot.
+In the 1990 Conservative leadership election he is widely believed to have been the only member of the Cabinet to vote for Michael Heseltine on the first ballot.
 He remained at the Welsh Office until 1993, then served as Secretary of State for Employment from 1993 to 1994 and as Chancellor of the Duchy of Lancaster from 1994 to 1995.
 In the Cabinet reshuffle of 1995, John Major offered Hunt the position of Health Secretary.
 He declined the offer and Major gave that position to Stephen Dorrell.
 He briefly returned to the Welsh Office, whilst remaining Chancellor of the Duchy of Lancaster, for two weeks during the leadership election in mid-1995 as acting Secretary of State for Wales after the incumbent, John Redwood, stepped down to be a candidate.

-He lost his seat in the Labour landslide at the 1997 general election.
+Hunt lost his seat in the Labour landslide at the 1997 general election.

 Peerage

 In the 1997 Prime Minister's Resignation Honours, he was raised to the peerage as Baron Hunt of Wirral of Wirral in the county of Merseyside.
 Lord Hunt was senior partner at the national law firm Beachcroft Wansbroughs (now DAC Beachcroft) between 1996 and 2005.
 He is now chairman of the firm's financial services division and is regarded as a major figure in the world of insurance and financial services.
 On certain Bills he used to occasionally step back up to the opposition front bench in the House of Lords, on an ad hoc basis.
 On 7 October 2008, Conservative leader David Cameron formally appointed him to the front bench to shadow Peter Mandelson in the House of Lords on Department for Business, Enterprise and Regulatory Reform matters.

 Hunt was awarded an honorary Doctor of Laws degree by the University of Bristol on 20 February 2008.
 He is vice-president of the Holocaust Educational Trust.
 He became chairman of the Press Complaints Commission on 17 October 2011.
 Two months later, he recommended closing the PCC and replacing it with an alternative independent press regulator.

+Hunt was appointed Shadow Minister for Business and Trade under Kemi Badenoch in 2025.